1terabyteflor/patient-data/README.md

 - React: Core framework.
 - Tailwind CSS: The UI is styled entirely with Tailwind CSS to create a responsive design with a mobile first approach and some smooth transitions.
 - Axios: HTTP client for making API requests.
-- Framer Motion: Animation library applied to form and patient list.
+- Framer Motion: Smooth animations to optimize the user experience, particularly in the patient list and form components.
 - ESLint/Prettier: Code linting and formatting to ensure code quality.
+- Vercel: Platform to deploy the repository in Github.

 ### Features
-- Get patient records: Fetches a list of patient records from an API.
+- Get a list of patient records from an API.
-- Display patients: Patient records are displayed individually in a list.
+- Patient records are displayed individually in a list.
 - Each patient card includes an option to expand or collapse additional details.
 - Edit/add patients: Users can edit existing patient information or add a new one through a form component.
-- Responsive for mobile/tablet/desktop.
+- The UI is fully responsive, adapting seamlessly to mobile, tablet, and desktop screens.

 ### Design patterns and architecture
-The application is divided into reusable and self-contained components and hooks, inspired in a Component Based Architecture and some Atomic Design.
-Each component handles its own state and logic, making the code modular and easy to maintain.
+The application follows a Component-Based Architecture with principles inspired by Atomic Design too.
+This means that components are self-contained, reusable, and maintainable.
+Each component and custom hook is designed to handle its own state and logic to use modularity.

-For styling, Tailwind was chosen for their support in responsive design with a mobile first approach.
-Framer Motion was integrated to improve user experience with smooth animations.
+Tailwind was chosen for its ease in implementing a responsive, mobile-first design without the need for extensive custom styles.
+Framer Motion integrates animations into the user interface, providing a smooth and engaging experience.
-The file structure is organized into API, components, hooks, models, styles and utils directories to maintain a clean and manageable code.
+The project is organized into API, components, hooks, models, styles, and utils directories to keep the codebase clean to navigate and mantain.